-Accounts of Bermuda date all the way back to the early 16th century when it was discovered by Spanish explorers.
+Accounts of Bermuda date all the way back to the early 16th century from its discovery by Spanish explorers.
 For once “discover” is the correct word to use during the Age of Exploration as the islands were previously uninhabited; no native populations lived there when the Europeans arrived.
-The name “Bermuda” is typically attributed to the explorer Juan de Bermudez, though there is some uncertainty around that fact.
+Historians typically attribute the name “Bermuda” to the explorer Juan de Bermudez, though there is some uncertainty around that fact.

 There were several men with the last name Bermudez who may have sailed by the islands between 1492 and 1513.
-Gonzalo Fernández de Oviedo y Valdés was the first to write an account of the islands in 1515, which attributed the islands being discovered by Juan de Bermudez some 10-12 years prior.
+Gonzalo Fernández de Oviedo y Valdés was the first explorer to write an account of the islands in 1515, which attributed the discovery of the islands to Juan de Bermudez some 10-12 years prior.

 One theory as to why there were no colonization efforts is due to the native Bermudian bird, the cahow.
 At the time the cahow were far more numerous than this day and emitted an eerie nocturnal cry that was said to have spooked Spanish sailors traveling nearby.
 They believed the island to be unlucky and stayed far away.

-In addition, as French explorer Samual de Champlain noted of the Bermudian islands:
+In addition, as French explorer Samuel de Champlain noted of the Bermudian islands: